RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 ## Merge to 'main'

-Once you are satisfied with your testing on 'staged' you can merge that to 'main'
+Once you are satisfied with your testing on 'staged' you can merge that to 'main'.
+Your clean production environment is the starting point.

-## Set up Clean Start
+## Clean 'staged' & 'develop'

-Your objective is to update the production environment you have in 'main'.
-But you are driving over a cliff if you try to do that directly.
-So what you want to do is act upon a clone of 'main' for your updates.
-Since you are providing a service for others who will be starting from a clean environment, you want to do the same as you prepare the updates.
-Thus, you want to delete the complete project you have on your local machine; if you want to retain it for local backup safety, just rename the top level directory - putting something like 'temp' in front of the name will remind you later to clear it out.

-You also want to get rid of the prior 'develop' and 'staged' environments on the host.
-You are going to create clean new ones off of the most current 'main'; the one you backed up hopefully.
+Updating the production environment in 'main', demands a cautious approach.
+Instead of making direct changes, work on a clone of 'main' for your updates.
+Remove the previous 'develop' and 'staged' environments on the host, and create fresh new environments from the most current 'main'.

-## New 'staged' & 'develop'

 You can create these cloned host environments [using either the console GUI or the CLI options in Platform.sh](https://docs.platform.sh/other/glossary.html#branch)  For easy reference the CLI approach is shown here:<br>

 Do this -<br>
 `platform branch staged main`